 The Growing Popularity of Psychology Degrees (1970-2014)

 The number of students that enroll for a degree in psychology keeps increasing with every passing year.
-This is because psychology is now being recognized as a field that qualifies as a science, technology, engineering and mathematics (STEM) discipline.
-The data below illustrates the continuous yearly growth in the number of students obtaining a psychology degree on a yearly basis.
+This is because psychology is now being recognized as a science in the (STEM) discipline.

 There are many different academic levels where psychology can be studied.
-Depending on the student’s ultimate goal and dedication to the course of study, there can be many advantages to pursuing the highest level.
+Dependent on the student’s end goal and dedication to the course of study, there can be many advantages to pursuing the highest level.

 Achieving a doctorate provides the most diversity of any psychology degree.
-This may however, take the most time, money, and human efforts.
-In contrast, getting an associate degree will most likely be the fastest and easiest level to obtain.
+This will be in the higher end of cost and will take the most amount of time and effort to achieve.
+In contrast, earning an associate’s will most likely be the quickest path.
 This, however, will limit chances to advance professionally.
-The bachelor’s and master’s levels remain the most common psychology degrees earned and both degrees provide a wide array of career opportunities.
+The bachelor’s and master’s levels remain the most common psychology degrees earned and both degrees provide a wide array of work and future opportunities.